Body-cam policies spark dispute with no video in Uptown shooting

 "We're reviewing language that would allow anyone assigned from our office to the task force to wear a body-worn camera," said Hennepin County Sheriff's Office spokesman Andy Skoogman.

-Meanwhile, a Minneapolis DFLer in the Minnesota Legislature was briefed by state officials over the weekend and learned that Gov. Tim Walz's officer was in contact with the White House and the U.S. Justice Department about Smith's death.
+Meanwhile, Minnestota Rep. Sydney Jordan, DFL-Minneapolis, was briefed by state officials over the weekend and learned that Gov. Tim Walz's office was in contact with the White House and the U.S. Justice Department about Smith's death.

-Walz spokesman Teddy Schann confirmed what Sydney Jordan wrote and said, "The Governor's Office reached out to both the White House and the Department of Justice over the weekend, and has been pushing the federal government to provide Minnesotans with as much information as possible."
+Walz spokesman Teddy Tschann confirmed what Jordan wrote and said, "The Governor's Office reached out to both the White House and the Department of Justice over the weekend, and has been pushing the federal government to provide Minnesotans with as much information as possible."

 In an e-mail to several fellow House members, Jordan also said there is no reason to believe there is any known video — from the task force or otherwise — of law enforcement's pursuit of Smith.